AiMO-MO-MO/Project-_FF/README.md

 ![image](https://github.com/AiMO-MO-MO/Project-_FF/assets/130156500/b2f8edc9-8a4f-4e20-ad5d-cd43a37c4b30)

-With the actions taken on field reflected in the scores, Fantasy players can spend endless time analyzing data to try and find an edge.
-Matchups, Injuries, most recent Performances, Bye Weeks, Weather and Location, Offensive and Defensive philosophies are just some of the factors that can impact what a player may score that week.
-This leads to endless opportunities to find an edge!
+With the actions taken on field reflected in the scores, Fantasy players spend endless time analyzing the available data to try and find an edge.
+Matchups, injuries, recent performances, bye weeks, weather and location, Offensive and Defensive philosophies are just some of the factors that can impact how many points a player may score.

 One of the great data gathering events for Football is the NFL Combine.
 It is a week-long invitation only showcase where college football players perform physical and mental test in front of NFL coaches, General Managers, and Scouts.
 Some of the events include: 40 yard dash, Bench Press, Vertical Jump, Broad Jump, 3 Cone Drill, Shuttle Run.

-Using the Combine data, we wanted to investigate if there was any correlation between Combine Performance and Fantasy Points scored.
+An athletes performance can affect their draft status, salary, and ultimately their career.
+So we decided to investigate, using the Combine data, if there was any correlation between Combine performance and Fantasy Points (PPR) scored.

 ## Analysis
 ### Are Combine results correlated to an increase in Fantasy Points?

-**Combine Athlete Position:**
+**Combine Athlete by Position:**
 ![image](https://github.com/AiMO-MO-MO/Project-_FF/assets/130156500/5abcb179-75da-4257-9285-2036bd13a389)

 **Fantasy Points Scored by Year Breakdown:**